DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

 If you encounter any difficulties, please refer to the [Issue Work Flow](https://tronprotocol.github.io/documentation-en/developers/issue-workflow/#issue-work-flow), then raise an issue on [GitHub](https://github.com/tronprotocol/java-tron/issues).
 For general questions please use [Discord](https://discord.gg/cGKSsRVCGm) or [Telegram](https://t.me/TronOfficialDevelopersGroupEn).

 # Advance
 To set up a private network natively, refer to the [Deployment Guide](https://tronprotocol.github.io/documentation-en/using_javatron/private_network/).
-Make sure you set up all the configuration parameters mentioned above correctly.
+Make sure you set up all the configuration parameters correctly.